short-pixel-optimizer/enable-media-replace/readme.txt

 #### Compatible and recommended Plugins =

 * [ShortPixel Image Optimization](https://wordpress.org/plugins/shortpixel-image-optimiser/) - Enable Media Replace is fully compatible with this plugin.
-Once enabled, ShortPixell will automatically optimize the images you replace using Enable Media Replace.
+Once enabled, ShortPixel will automatically optimize the images you replace using Enable Media Replace.
-* [Resize Image After Upload plugin](https://wordpress.org/plugins/resize-image-after-upload/) - automatically resize images upon upload to save traffic&disk space.
+* [Resize Image After Upload plugin](https://wordpress.org/plugins/resize-image-after-upload/) - automatically resize images upon upload to save traffic & disk space.
 Good for SEO and compatible with EMR.
-* [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after chainging a theme (for example).
+* [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
 Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==